 I think I’m going to call tech support… and have another cocktail!

-Did I mention how easy this recipe is?
+Did I mention how easy this ramen bowl is?
 You’re going to love it!

 Oh, hey!
 My friend Joscelyn interviewed me and shared our chat on her blog.
 To learn more about the voice behind Vanilla And Bean, you can read it here.
 Be sure to to check out Jocelyn’s delicious recipes, gorgeous photography, and writing too while you’re there!

-What’s your favorite noodle (or cocktail for that matter – lol)?
+What’s your favorite noodle bowl (or cocktail for that matter – lol)?

 Ginger Miso Soba Noodle Bowls with Wakame